Home Benzene Lawsuits

 Does cancer run in your family?

-People who have a history of cancer in their family may be more likely to develop certain types of cancers.
+People who have a history of cancer in their family may be more likely to develop certain types of cancer.
 Providing a copy of your medical records will give your attorney a closer look at your family’s medical history.

 Can you provide a list of all of the employers you have had and the positions you held at these companies?